10 Christmas Films on Netflix You Have To Watch

 It's not a Christmas movie list without The Holiday, so of course we've included this icon status of a movie with Cameron Diaz, Jude Law, Kate Winslet and Jack Black.

 Not that you probably need reminding, The Holiday is about two unlucky in love women who swap houses, heal their hearts and find romance all in one two-week trip.

 This one will never get old.

-Ok bear with us, it may not technically be a Christmas film, but Netflix dropped it in December, it has a star-studded cast and there's a ton of musical numbers and glitter.
+Ok bear with us, it may not technically be a Christmas film, but Netflix dropped it in November, it has a star-studded cast and there's a ton of musical numbers.

 So, kind of sounds like a festive film, doesn't it?!

-With James Corden (what isn't he in), Meryl Streep and Kerry Washington and Nicole Kidman you'll have your A-lister desires more than fulfilled and the best thing about a festive film is escapism is exactly that.
+Directed by Lin-Manuel Miranda and starring Andrew Garfield, Vanessa Hudgens (yes, she is killing it at the moment you are correct), and Alexandra Shipp, you'll have your A-lister desires more than fulfilled and the best thing about a festive film is escapism which is exactly what it does.